cornell-dti/trends-in-web-dev-website/versioned_docs/version-2020fa/finalproject.md

-Submission for each milestone will be a zip file of your code, along with a README containing a description of the project, a list of group members and netIDs, a link to the deployed site, and anything else that you think is important for us to know.
+Submission for each milestone will be a zip file of your code, along with a README containing a description of the project, a list of group members and netIDs, a link to the deployed site, a link to the GitHub repo if you used GitHub, and anything else that you think is important for us to know.